 If you are feeling pressure from the creditors, and you have offered as much as you can afford, do not agree to pay more.
 If you agree to pay an amount out of the scope of your financial budget, it could cause your DMP not to be as beneficial to you.

-When you’re struggling with debt, your first step should always be to educate yourself about your options so you can make the best decision for you and your family.
-Turning to debt counseling may be beneficial to help you determine what is best.
+When you’re struggling with debt, your first step should always be to educate yourself about your options so you can make the best decision for yourself and your family.
+Turning to debt counseling may help you determine what is best.